Nimesh-Patel/cfa-ngm-widget/docs/primer.md

 [When distributions of population groups vary](#when-distributions-of-population-groups-vary)

 ## Use of NGM as a model
-Most commonly, Next Generation Matrix models are used as an analytical tool to estimate the basic reproduction number $R_0$, an epidemiological quantity that can help provide insight about disease dynamics in outbreaks and how to design interventions to control or mitigate them, from the NGM.
+Most commonly, Next Generation Matrix models are used as an analytical tool to estimate the basic reproduction number $R_0$, an epidemiological quantity that can help provide insight about disease dynamics during outbreaks and how to design interventions to control or mitigate them, from the NGM.

 As a result, most modelers familiar with NGMs have experience with using them as an analytical tool rather than a simulation tool.